SampleEnvironment/SECoP/protocol/issues/031p Clarify timing requirements of status updates.rst

 --------------
 This problem is an essential problem for all actions influencing more than one parameter.
-As such it should be applied to a broader scope: whenever an request would influence another parameter/command than the addressed on, those 'side-effects' MUST to be broadcast (+ internally reflected for polling clients) ``before`` the reply is sent by the SEC-node.
+As such it should be applied to a broader scope: whenever an request would influence another parameter/command than the addressed one, those 'side-effects' MUST to be broadcast (+ internally reflected for polling clients) **before** the reply is sent by the SEC-node.

 Discussion